ahmetpyrzklnc/library_system/README.md

 <img src="https://raw.githubusercontent.com/ahmetpyrzklnc/library_system/main/images/login.png"></a>

 > - The user is prompted to enter their username and password in _JTextField_ fields.
-The information is then used to send a WHERE query to the database for authentication.
+The information is then used to send a 'WHERE' query to the database for authentication.
 <br>

 - For security purposes, a _JCheckBox_ can be used to provide the option of either hiding or displaying the password in the password _JTextField._